OFFICIAL BIO: LEARN MORE ABOUT SHANNON

 Find access to downloadable press kit materials at the bottom of this page.

-Ms. Delijani holds a Bachelor’s in Music from USC’s Thornton School of Music.
+Ms. Delijani holds a Bachelor’s in Music from USC’s Thornton School of Music, a Master's in Music from Mannes School of Music and is currently pursuing her DMA at the UCLA Herb Alpert School of Music.